Ecogenomics/GTDBTk/README.md

 ## Announcements

+**Note (Nov 08, 2019)**:
+* Python 2 is reaching [end of life](https://pythonclock.org/) on January 1, 2020
+    * GTDB-Tk will be ported to Python 3 to accommodate deprecation of Python 2.
+    * The official GTDB-Tk release will be updated to v1.0.0 on Dec 01, 2019.
+    * GTDB-Tk v1.0.0 will require Python 3 and there are no plans to support Python 2 moving forward.
+Apologies for any issues this may cause.

 **Note (July 12, 2019)**:
 * GTDB-Tk v0.3.2 has been released (**we recommend all users update to this version**)
     * FastANI calculations are more robust.